Skip to main content

 N/A

 Manages data center and facility provisions.
-Services are provided in collaboration with Core Technology Services (CTS) as defined by the Service Level Agreement between UND and CTS.
+Services are provided in collaboration with Core Technology Services (CTS).

 Contact